 The Christmas Planner – At A Glimpse

 This planner literally covers everything!
 I have you sorted for monthly planners from June to Christmas, weekly planners throughout December, and even a breakdown of Christmas Eve, Christmas Day, and Boxing Day.
 No more trying to remember what photos you want to capture, how to manage your budget, what gifts to get and how you’re going to afford them, or even what shops you need to remember to visit – this is all included!
-Christmas cards you need to send as well as ones received, recipes to try and others to remember, even traditions to uphold and inspiration for creating new ones.
+There’s a spot for Christmas cards you need to send as well as ones received, recipes to try and others to remember, even traditions to uphold and inspiration for creating new ones.

 My Christmas Planner really has EVERYTHING you need to make this Christmas a time for family, fun, memories and marvellous merriment.